MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 :::image type="content" source="media/eks-web-rearchitect/yelb-architecture.png" alt-text="Architecture diagram of the Yel web application.":::

 The `yelb-ui` is responsible for serving the JavaScript code to the browser.
-This code is compiled from an Angular 2 application.
-Depending on the deployment model, the code can be served from an EC2 instance, a container (Docker, Kubernetes, ECS), or an S3 bucket (serverless).
+This code is compiled from an [Angular][angular] application.
 The `yelb-ui` component may also include an `nginx` proxy, depending on the deployment model.
 The `yelb-appserver` is a [Sinatra](https://sinatrarb.com/) application that interacts with a cache server (`redis-server`) and a Postgres backend database (`yelb-db`).
 Redis is used to store the number of page views, while Postgres is used to persist the votes.
-In the serverless deployment model, DynamoDB is used as a replacement for both redis and postgres.

 Yelb allows users to vote on a set of alternatives (restaurants) and dynamically updates pie charts based on the number of votes received.